top of page

 Some of Australia’s most interesting and beautiful homes are built on sloping sites; perched upon a hillside capturing panoramic city views, nestled amongst bushland overlooking distant valleys or smack bang on the shores of a sparkling beachfront or waterway.

 Although not exclusively Australian, the sloping site home has definitely won a place in the heart and minds of many Australians.
-Along the east coast of Australia, particularly in areas like Sydney / Central Coast / Newcastle, the undulating topography results in many sites being categorised as a 'sloping site' meaning those wanting to build a new home in these areas require site specific design input.
-Sydney’s Northern Beaches, the southern portion of the Central Coast, and much of coastal Newcastle are made up of predominantly sloping sites.
+Along the east coast of Australia, particularly in areas like Sydney's Eastern Suburbs, North Shore and Northern Beaches / Central Coast / Newcastle, the undulating topography results in many sites being categorised as 'sloping sites' meaning those wanting to build a home in these areas will require site specific design solutions.

 A few key items to balance:

-- Realising site potential; maximise site benefits, minimise site drawbacks
+• Realising site potential and maximising site benefits, whilst minimising site drawbacks

-Every site has its own unique set of characteristics, opportunities and constraints, so every site needs to be considered individually – there’s no ‘apply all’ method when it comes to these sites and nor should there be, like the uniqueness of each site a bespoke home should compliment it.
-Having a professional involved from the outset is crucial to ensure the home is not only an inspiring place to reside but also practical for day-to-day living and most importantly can actually be realised when it comes down to construction cost vs your budget.
+Every site has its own unique set of characteristics, opportunities and constraints, so every site needs to be considered individually – there’s no ‘apply all’ method when it comes to these sites, like the uniqueness of each site a custom home should compliment it.
+Having a professional involved from the outset is crucial to ensure the home is an inspiring place to reside but also to ensure the practicality of day-to-day living and most importantly can actually be realised when it comes down to construction cost vs your budget.

 SLOPING BLOCK HOUSE DESIGN